bayyangjie/Flu-Vaccination-Analysis/README.md

 # Objectives
-The dashboard is designed to present comprehensive information regarding flu vaccinations administered in Massachusetts, United States, throughout the year 2022.
+This purpose of this analysis is to present comprehensive information about patients' flu vaccinations administered in Massachusetts, United States, throughout the year 2022.

 1. The overall percentage of patients receiving flu vaccinations, categorized by:
 * Age group